 Conservation status Near threatened (NT)

-Native to the Valdivian rainforests of south-central Chile and adjacent Argentina, particularly in the northern part of Ulmo’s range these forests have been heavily exploited and great areas have been lost over the centuries to land use change.
+Native to the Valdivian rainforests of south-central Chile and adjacent Argentina, particularly in the northern part of Ulmo’s range these forests have been heavily exploited and great areas lost over the centuries to land use change.
 Besides this historic decline due to forest clearance, Ulmo continues to be exploited for firewood and is considered by many Chileans to be the very best wood for this purpose, and unsustainable harvesting for the firewood market continues (Gardner, Hechenleitner & Hepp 2015).

 In the southern part of its range the picture is brighter: it is increasingly common in the more rugged landscape south of Puerto Montt where the forests are less disturbed.
 Here its associates include Nothofagus dombeyi, N. nitida, Fitzroya cupressoides, Podocarpus nubigenus, Caldcluvia paniculata, Lomatia hirsuta, Myrceugenia exsucca, Weinmannia trichosperma, Desfontainia fulgens, Drimys winteri, Raukaua laetivirens and Philesia magellanica.
 These old-growth forests with emergent Ulmo are an impressive sight, particularly in late summer when their canopies are covered in the beautiful white flowers and individuals can be picked out even from a great distance, especially when travelling by boat through the fjords.